ziyedbe/perec/README.md

 # Perec
 This project is part of the forensics class from EURECOM.
 [B1] Write a (preferably python) Linux command-line tools to parse, extract, and visualize PE resources.

 # Features & help
-Perec is able to extract and parse the PE resources using lief library.
+Perec uses lief library to extract PE resources or raw data to parse.

 Those are the supported features :
 - CURSOR : Save cursor files to directory
 - BITMAP : Save bitmap files to directory